Community Support Connections for NOVEMBER 2018

 Our loyal Saturday evening performer Kamp Welch is taking a break as he prepares for a move to the east coast.
-You can still your support for his music and ministry by supporting his Go-Fund-Me page - and he wants to encourage you to check out the page for Tawn Mastrey also!
+You can still show your support for his music and ministry by supporting his Go-Fund-Me page - and he also wants to encourage you to check out the page for Tawn Mastrey also!

-Melissa developing Uptown Doggie Day Care! to our mentees at CAFE MEOW and for the baker/gardeners at GREEN GARDEN BAKERY who have launched a campaign for a permanent shop on the northside!
+Melissa developing Uptown Doggie Day Care to our mentees at CAFE MEOW and for the baker/gardeners at GREEN GARDEN BAKERY who have launched a campaign for a permanent shop on the northside!
 And more connections forming for our partnership with the crew at SPARK-Y to help support sustainable food systems by educating high school students.

 *City Advocacy work – continues as our city begins lifting wages.
 We are living it out here at Butter through a model that doesn't use tip compensation to provide fair, living wages for our staff.
 Dan is a part of a group of businesses working with the city on their support for One Fair Wage and small business support.
-Dan is lending his support to One Fair Wage campaigns in St. Paul and other parts of the country this year.
+Dan is lending his support to One Fair Wage campaigns in St. Paul (Hearing and Voting happens this month) and other parts of the country this year.
 A Restaurant Owners Discussion Group has formed as well to provide support and resources to owners seeking to make all of this work for the bottom line as well.
 Dan is also a member of the Work Advisory Committee for the City of Minneapolis.

 *National advocacy efforts – we’ve joined a national movement of restaurants to offer a refuge from hate – “Sanctuary Restaurant – A Place at the Table for Everyone”

-we're expecting the following groups at butter during July to use our Community Table
+we're expecting the following groups at butter during November to use our Community Table

-7th– Our Saviour’s Men’s early breakfast group (7 am)
+2nd– Our Saviour’s Men’s early breakfast group (7 am)

-10th – Wilderness Canoe Base women’s group (9 am)
+12th – Wilderness Canoe Base women’s group (9 am)

 our usual YMCA after-groups Tues/Thurs @9 /Weds @7